tanmay250501/tanmay250501/README.md

 </p>

 <p align="center">
   Welcome to my GitHub profile!
-I'm a passionate Front-end Developer with a knack for building interactive and dynamic web applications.
+I'm a passionate Front-End Developer with a knack for building interactive and dynamic web applications.
 I love coding and constantly learning new technologies to improve my skills.
 </p>